EiA2030/kapi-eia/README.md

 ```

 ### Layer 3 — Application (Containers)
-The application runs as Docker containers managed via `docker-compose`
-Containers do **not** depend on host-specific paths
-Data is injected via bind mounts defined in `docker-compose.yml`
+The application runs as Docker containers managed via `docker-compose`.
+The containers do **not** depend on host-specific paths and the data is injected via bind mounts defined in `docker-compose.yml` using the variables defined in the `.env` file.

 Example: